 Spaghetti aglio, olio e peperoncino (AOP)

-When it is boiling put the spaghetti in the water and stir them.
+- When it is boiling put the spaghetti in the water and stir.

-Meanwhile peel and cut the garlic in pieces, but not too small.
+- Meanwhile peel and cut the garlic into pieces, but not too small.

-In a saucepan add the garlic and the chilli flakes, now add the olive oil and just now turn on the flame.
+- In a saucepan add the garlic and the chilli flakes, now add the olive oil and heat.

-When the cooking of the spaghetti is half way through, take them off the water and finish the cooking in the sauce.
+- When the cooking of the spaghetti is half way through, take it off the water and finish the cooking in the sauce.

-Put the flame up, add the diced parsley, and sauté the pasta for a few minutes.
+- Put the heat up, add the diced parsley, and sauté the pasta for a few minutes.

-The spaghetti are now cooked and ready to be served with some parmigiano grated on top.
+- The spaghetti is now cooked and ready to be served with some parmigiano grated on top.